Zoltán Dörnyei: Personal life

 Dörnyei married his wife Sarah on 13 June 1991.
 They left Budapest in 1998 to live in Nottingham with their two sons, Aaron and Benedict.
 He died on 10 June 2022 in Nottingham after an illness.

+Members of the Christian TESOL community paid tribute to Dörnyei in a memoir in International Journal of Christianity and English Language Teaching in 2022.
+Judit Kormos also said farewell in a memoir, published in Modern Nyelvoktatás in 2022.